Gregorooooo02/Procedural_Generation/README.md

-# Procedural_Generation
+# Procedural Generation in Unity
-This a small project where I test Perlin Noise Generation and modify the Terrain to be more realistic.
-Project was made entirely in Unity.
+This is a small project where I wanted to learn basics of Perlin Noise Generation and Terrain Generation in Unity.

+First things first I needed to do some things before this project is done:
+- [] Create a Perlin Noise Generator
+- [] Create a Terrain Generator

+## Perlin Noise Generator